jaysonvirissimo/micro-profiler/README.md

 And the measurements will print to STDOUT like this:
 ```
 --- Performance Measurements ---
-Garbage Collection: Enabled
+Garbage Collection: Disabled
 Memory Usage: 89 MB
 Number of Garbage Collection Runs: 4
 Time Elapsed: 0.06 seconds
 ```

-You can disable garbage collection by passing `garbage_collection: false` to `MicroProfiler.measure`.
+By default, garbage collection is disabled.
+Re-enable it by passing `garbage_collection: true` to `MicroProfiler.measure`.

 ## Development